zacharylandes/bike-share/README.md

 * Use [Google Charts](https://developers.google.com/chart/) to display information on one or more of your dashboards.
 * Read about [JSON](http://www.ruby-doc.org/stdlib-2.0/libdoc/json/rdoc/JSON.html).
 Create an endpoint at `api/v1/stations/:id` that responds to requests with JSON instead of HTML.
-* Deploy your application to [Heroku](https://devcenter.heroku.com/articles/rack)
-* Import minute by minute data for stations and use that data to create additional analytics.
 * Add latitude and longitude to your station table.
 Create a Google map with pins for each of the stations.

 ## Evaluation Rubric